Admissions

 If you accept an enrollment offer, you will move to ‘Step Six’-

-Step Six: Exploratory Month
+Step Five: Exploratory Month

 Your student’s enrollment begins with a four week Exploratory Month.
 This will give us a chance to get to know your student and for your student to get to know us before committing to full enrollment.
 An Exploratory Month fee of $750 for 5-day students, $500 for 3-day students or $375 for 2-day students will be due before the student begins attending school.
 (This fee goes towards your full tuition balance.)